 Many subscriptions billing technology companies are implementing Oracle cloud.
 These companies use the Oracle Cloud Receivables module to book subscription sale & leverage the robust Oracle Fusion Receivables Revenue Recognition process.
-However, it is crucial to build a methodology to integrate the billing platform with Oracle Fusion Receivables.
+However, it is crucial to building a methodology to integrate the billing platform with Oracle Fusion Receivables.

-Following processes should be considered for integrating billing data with Oracle Cloud Receivables.
+The following processes should be considered for integrating billing data with Oracle Cloud Receivables.

-Business must procure any of the above middleware software licenses.
+Businesses must procure any of the above middleware software licenses.

-It is very important to validate how the billing platform can make this data available.
+It is important to validate how the billing platform can make this data available.
 There are many ways to gather data from the billing platform.

-API: Here, the source system has inbuilt services that can be leveraged to pull data in a specific format.
+- API: Here, the source system has inbuilt services that can be leveraged to pull data in a specific format.

-Connectors: Here, the source system makes available data fields in connectors.
+- Connectors: Here, the source system makes available data fields in connectors.
 All data is available in these fields.
 The integrator should identify these data fields and fetch related data from these connectors by writing scripts and queries.